tongdysoft/SSLCertificateSplit/README.md

 On non-Windows operating systems, you can run this tool through the command line.
 Before using it, please execute `chmod +x ./SSLCertificateSplit` to grant execution permissions.

+## Compilation

+1. Make sure that the GO environment has been installed and is not lower than the above version.
+2. Make sure that the following commands are installed on the system: `go`, `go generate`, `go build`, `openssl`, `7z` .
+3. Run `go get` in the current folder.
+4. Run the cross-platform compilation script:

+- Windows system (cmd): Run `build.bat` in the current folder.
+- Non-Windows system (bash): Run `chmod +x build.sh && ./build.sh` in the current folder.

+The compiled files are in the `./out/` folder.

+## Testing

+1. Make sure that the GO environment has been installed and is not lower than the above version.
+2. Make sure that the following commands are installed on the system: `go`, `go build`, `openssl` .
+3. Run `go get` in the current folder.
+4. Run the test script:

+- Windows system (cmd): Run `test.bat` in the current folder.
+- Non-Windows system (bash): Run `chmod +x test.sh && ./test.sh` in the current folder.

+The script will:

+- Generate 1 self-signed CA certificate.
+- Generate 3 self-signed intermediate certificates.
+- Generate 4 self-signed server certificates.
+- Compose the above certificates into a certificate chain.
+- Compile the code for the current platform.
+- Run this program to test each test certificate.

 ## License

 Copyright (c) 2024 KagurazakaYashi@Tongdy SSLCertificateSplittingTool is licensed under Mulan PSL v2.
 You can use this software according to the terms and conditions of the Mulan PSL v2.
 You may obtain a copy of Mulan PSL v2 at: http://license.coscl.org.cn/MulanPSL2 THIS SOFTWARE IS PROVIDED ON AN “AS IS” BASIS, WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO NON-INFRINGEMENT, MERCHANTABILITY OR FIT FOR A PARTICULAR PURPOSE.
 See the Mulan PSL v2 for more details.